breezykermo/impart/README.md

 # Impart

-*Impart* is a React Native application that demonstrates use of IdentityKit, the iOS SDK for the [identity.com](https://www.identity.com) verification flow. *Impart* is based on the Tinder-swipe model, allowing you to browse and sign up for volunteer opportunities in your area.
+*Impart* is a React Native application that demonstrates use of IdentityKit, the iOS SDK for the [identity.com](https://www.identity.com) verification flow. *Impart* is based on the Tinder-swipe model, allowing you to browse and sign up for available volunteer opportunities.

 ## Getting Started